Vayioleta/DockerStableDiff-Eden/README.md

-# Docker Stable Diffusion Web Ui
+# Docker Stable Diffusion Web Ui Enden
 This is a docker image built to work with Automatic Stable Diff on a virtualized Ubuntu server, on Windows or Linux